How will a higher quality filter impact the airflow to my HVAC unit.

 So why use them?
 The main reason is that some older units can only handle these filters.
 A couple of decades ago, filters of lower quality were nearly the only kind used for homes.
 Technology for HVAC units has progressed since and most modern units of the last few years should be capable of a MERV 8 filter at the least.
 But older units may not be capable of enough air pressure to force air through a higher efficiency filter.
 Trying so could cause significant issues as well as a need for repairs.

-Some HVAC technicians have a preference for these low-efficiency filters due to their high airflow.
+Some HVAC technicians have a preference for these low-efficiency filters due to their low resistance to airflow.
 When these filters get dirty and need to be changed, air will still be able to flow through them and not clog as easily.
 Some technicians are anticipating that people will forget to change out their filters and using low-efficiency filters regularly could help minimize damage to a neglected HVAC.
 Filters of this category are recommended to be changed every two to four weeks, which can be challenging to maintain for some.
 It may be comforting to know that your overdue filter is not as bad as it could be, but it is not doing anything else for you until it is replaced.

 So which filter should you consider?
 If your unit is older and/or very sensitive with airflow, use a filter that ranks from MERV 1 up to possibly MERV 6.
 If you want your air to at least be cleaned and handle dust, mold, pollen, and bacteria, then a MERV 8 will do the job.
 Having pets would require a MERV 11 to manage their dander, which tends to have smaller particles than the pollutants previously discussed.
 Air filters that are MERV 13 and higher are recommended for those that prioritize air quality and may have to handle asthma, severe allergies, and other similar circumstances.
 Try to not go beyond what you need for your situation.
 Otherwise, it would be a waste of energy, money, and give unneeded stress to your HVAC system.
 The factors of every home can vary, so you can always contact a local HVAC technician if you are ever unsure and want a second opinion.